ppy/osu-wiki/news/2025/2025-06-19-capture-the-achievement-2.md

 The first iteration of [Capture The Achievement](https://cta.sheppsu.me/) received much positive feedback and helpful criticisms.
 We're now back with a second iteration that's bigger and better!
 You can check out teams and achievements related to the previous iteration [here](https://cta.sheppsu.me/iterations/1).

-**Capture The Achievement 2** is an event where teams of 1-5 players compete to complete as many "achievements" as possible.
+**Capture The Achievement 2** is an event where teams of 1–5 players compete to complete as many "achievements" as possible.
 Achievements are like medals: they have a completion requirement, sometimes hidden, sometimes challenging.
-The event will start with 10 achievements and a new one will release every 4 hours, totaling 100 achievements across 15 days.
+The event will start with 10 achievements and a new one will release every 4 hours, totalling 100 achievements across 15 days.
 Then there's one extra day to do a final grind for points.
-You don't have to be active the entire event; you can simply play whenever.
+You don't have to be active the entire event — you can simply play whenever.

 For specific details, please check the [CTA website](https://cta.sheppsu.me/).
-Join the [Discord](https://discord.gg/kuE5mTZgqK) for announcements or if you have a specific question.
+Join the [Discord](https://discord.com/invite/kuE5mTZgqK) for announcements or if you have a specific question.

 ## Schedule